 Residential brush can be picked up in two ways.

 Call the Department of Public Services (DPS) at 248-589-2294.
 A DPS crew will be out within one week to chip the branches.
-There is a $25 charge for each 15 minutes or portion of 15 minutes, which will be added to your quarterly water bill.
+There is a $25 charge for each 15 minutes or portion of 15 minutes, which will be processed and mailed to the home address within a couple weeks.
 Calls received by Wednesday will be chipped starting on Thursday and finished on Friday (weather permitting).
 This method allows us to compost the chips.

 Garbage Pick Up